szyablitsky/stackoverflow/README.md

 It is mainly Rails project with light usage of JavaSrcipt and jQuery.
 Styles by Twitter Bootstrap.

-All user stories are developed with BDD and can be seen in Issues.
+All user stories are delivered using BDD and can be seen in Issues.

 by [Sergey Zyablitsky](http://finch.pro)